gogamarra/Automated-ELK-Stack/README.md

 ##
 ### Network Diagram
-- ANSIBLE playbook and configuration files that generate an ELK stack at the highlighted orange areas in the following diagram.
+- The orange highlighted sections of the following diagram indicate where ANSIBLE playbook and configuration files will generate an ELK stack.
-- The process can be repeated ad hoc or automatically by rerunning the playbooks

 ![ Deployment Architecture](./images/network-diagram-elkstack.jpg)